 HCIL manufactures the Jazz, Brio, City, Civic, CR-V and Accord models.
 HCIL's two auto plants are located in Surajpur, Greater NOIDA, U.P and Tapukara (Bhiwadi), Rajasthan with a capacity to manufacture 100,000 cars per annum.
 Honda India's domestic sales amounted to 156 107 cars in 2016.
 Honda began exporting Brio cars to South Africa/SADC countries in Oct '12 and exported a total of 5740 cars in 2015/16.

 Hyundai Motor India's two adjacent car plants at Irungattukotai near Chennai have a combined capacity of 600,000 cars per annum, the parent company's largest auto manufacturing facilities outside of South Korea.
 Domestic auto sales amounted to 500 537 units while exports fell slightly to 161 517 units in 2016.
-HMIL had produced 7 m cars by Nov 2016 of which over 2.4 m were exported.
+HMIL reached the 5 m mark for cars (7 m milestone was reached in Nov '16 for both overseas and domestic bound cars) sold within India in Nov '17.

 Hyundai is launching its mid-sized Ioniq hybrid hatchback at the 2018 Auto Expo and could also be introducing the new 2017 i30 hatchback.